PerimeterInstitute/Computational-Physics-Course-Winter-2020/homework1.md

 Homework for the module **Introduction to Julia and git**

+The homework is due on **Friday, February 7, 2020**, via email pointing me to your git repository.

 Create a Julia package that solve a simple but non-trivial task.
 (For example, the Julia package could be about handling sorted lists of numbers, and could contain functions to generate sorted lists and to